khawarizmi-org/topics/Algorithms/Strings Algorithms/Trie/en.md

 A **trie** (pronounced "try"), also known as a **prefix tree**, is a tree-like data structure that stores a dynamic set of strings, where keys are usually strings.
 Each node represents a common prefix of some keys.
 By leveraging the structure of the keys, tries can facilitate efficient search, insertion, and deletion operations in $O(L)$ time, where $L$ is the length of the key.

+## How a Trie Works

+A trie starts with a single **root node** which represents an empty prefix.
+Each edge from a node corresponds to a character, and each child node represents a longer prefix of the string.

+### Insertion

+To insert a word into the trie:

+1. Start from the root node.
+2. For each character `c` in the word:
+   - Check if there is already a child node for `c`.
+If not, create it.
+   - Move to the child node for `c`.
+   - Increment the `prefixCount` of the node.
+3. After all characters are processed, increment the `endCount` at the final node.

+### Search

+To search for a word, traverse the trie from the root following the path of each character in the word.
+If any character is missing, the word does not exist.
+If you reach the last character and the `endCount` is greater than zero, the word exists.

+### Prefix Search

+To count how many words start with a given prefix, traverse the prefix as you would during a normal search.
+If the prefix exists, return the `prefixCount` of the last node.

 ## Node Structure

 Each trie node typically contains: